Camisards: Jean Cavalier

 Led by the young Jean Cavalier and Pierre Laporte (Rolland), the Camisards met the ravages of the royal army with irregular warfare methods and withstood superior forces in several pitched battles.

 Violence increased as atrocities were committed on both sides: massacres in Catholic villages such as Fraissinet-de-Fourques, Valsauve and Potelières by camisards.
 Basville, a government administrator with a reputation founded on torture, deported the entire populations of Mialet and Saumane.
 Then in the autumn of 1703, with the king's consent, the systematic "Burning of the Cévennes" destroyed 466 hamlets and exiled their populations.

 Other Protestants, like those of Fraissinet-de-Lozère, under the influence of village elites, chose a loyalist attitude and fought the Camisards.
 They were nevertheless equally victims, losing their homes during the "Burning of the Cévennes".

 White Camisards, also known as "Cadets of the Cross" ("Cadets de la Croix", from a small white cross which they wore on their coats), were Catholics from neighboring communities such as St. Florent, Senechas and Rousson who, on seeing their old enemies on the run, organized into companies to loot and to hunt the rebels down.
 They committed atrocities, such as killing 52 people at the village of Brenoux, including pregnant women and children.

 Other opponents of the Protestants included six hundred miquelet marksmen from Roussillon hired as mercenaries by the King.

 In 1704, Claude Louis Hector de Villars, the royal commander, offered vague concessions to the Protestants and the promise to Cavalier of a command in the royal army.
 Cavalier's acceptance of the offer broke the revolt, although others, including Laporte, refused to submit unless the Edict of Nantes was restored.
 Scattered fighting went on until 1710, but the true end of the uprising was the arrival in the Cévennes of the Protestant minister Antoine Court and the reestablishment of a small Protestant community that was largely left in peace, especially after the death of Louis XIV in 1715.

 The people

 Of the Camisards, 42% were Cévennes peasants, and 58% were rural craftsmen, of whom 75% worked as wool-combers, wool-carders and weavers.
 All spoke Occitan.
-There were no noblemen involved, none had been trained in the art of war.
-There was no concept of a single army, there was no single leader but every region had its permanent organisers and occasional soldiers.
+There were no noblemen involved, and none had been trained in the art of war.
+There was no concept of a single army, and there was no single leader but every region had its permanent organisers and occasional soldiers.